Dans-labs/dariah/docs/Deploy.md

 Running
 -------

-In development, **bottle** runs its own little web server, in production it is connected to Apache through **wsgi**.
+In development, **flask** runs its own little web server, in production it is connected to Apache through **wsgi**.
 You can run the development server by saying, in the `server` directory